nforgeio/neonKUBE/Images/neon-proxy-cache/README.md

 # Description

-This image integrates the high performance caching HTTP proxy (Varnish Cache)[http://varnish-cache.org] into the neonHIVE traffic director infrastructure.
+This image integrates the high performance caching HTTP proxy (Varnish Cache)[http://varnish-cache.org] into the neonHIVE traffic manager infrastructure.
 This is deployed automatically as required.
 This is not suitable for any other purpose.
 You can use the [varnish](https://hub.docker.com/r/nhive/varnish/) image to deploy custom caches as part of Docker stacks, etc.

 # Environment Variables